Connect with us

 The Environmental Protection Agency and the Army Corps of Engineers published the rule on Jan.
 18 that brings the country’s wetlands, streams and other waterways under federal jurisdiction.
 The rule was implemented during the Obama administration and repealed under the Trump administration.

-Twenty-three states and several organizations joined North Dakota in the filed on Feb.
+Twenty-three states and several organizations joined North Dakota in the lawsuit filed on Feb.
 21.

 Hovland said in his order that the EPA exceeded its statutory authority and could be unconstitutional.

-Hovland said claims by North Dakota and Virginia that the rule would cause their agencies harm outweighed the harm the injunction could do.
+Hovland said claims by North Dakota and West Virginia officials that the rule would cause their agencies harm outweighed the harm the injunction could do.

 “An injunction at this early stage can avoid the massive waste of resources and delayed projects in pursuit of permits that may soon be legally irrelevant,” Hovland said.
 “By contrast, the EPA will not suffer any real harm that would justify a denial of injunctive relief.
 And any potential harm the federal agencies may suffer from compliance with an injunction is not enough to tip the scales at this stage.
 In fact, it is difficult to see what those potential harms may be.”